cassianord/thesis/README.md

 # thesis
-Doctorate thesis in economics
-Data and codes used in my theses
+Doctorate thesis in economics - data and codes used